pedreviljoen/google-functions-mongo/README.md

 You will need to create an account and follow these [steps](https://docs.mongodb.com/manual/tutorial/atlas-free-tier-setup/) to setup a cluster and get going easy & pain-free.

-There after you need to be able to connect to your instance.
+Thereafter you need to be able to connect to your instance.
 One way of doing so, is through a connection string.
 The last step of the above mentioned guide, shows a simple implementation thereof.

 ## Google functions